-Martín Burt is founding CEO and Chairman of Fundación Paraguaya, a social enterprise that promotes urban and rural entrepreneurship in Paraguay.
+Martín Burt is the Founder and CEO at Fundación Paraguaya, a social enterprise that focuses on poverty alleviation by promoting urban and rural entrepreneurship in Paraguay by providing microfinance and education.
+The main beneficiaries are vulnerable populations & women found in Paraguay plus 40 other countries situated in the USA, UK, Latam, Africa, Asia and Oceania.
 He is also co-founder and Executive Director of Teach a Man to Fish, an international network of schools and educational programs committed to sustainable approaches to tackling rural poverty

 Mr. Burt has also been active in environmental affairs and nature conservation, having helped start two of Paraguay’s main environmental nongovernmental organizations: the Moises Bertoni Foundation and the Mbaracayú Biosphere Reserve Foundation.
 Mr. Burt was twice elected president of the Paraguayan-American Chamber of Commerce, and was a professor of business administration at the Catholic University of Asunción.
 He is currently a visiting professor of social entrepreneurship at the University of the Pacific in California, USA.